Deta-Cold/delta-firmware/common/protob/protocol.md

 ## Adding new message

-To add new message to Trezor protocol follow these steps:
+To add new message to detahardrd protocol follow these steps:
 1. Reconsider if there isn't already a message, that would suit your needs.
 2. Choose the right place (file) to put new message:
    - [`messages.proto`](messages.proto) are for management of the messages itself (wire type to message type mapping and etc.)